domisku/react-shoes/README.md

 Footprint is an eCommerce project for selling footwear.

-Tech used for this project: React.js, SCSS for styling, Firebase for realtime database and authentication.
+Tech used for this project: React.js, Redux, SCSS for styling, Firebase for realtime database and authentication.

 ## Features